alex-koiter/sampling-design-manuscript/README.md

-This manuscript that has been submitted for peer-reviewed at the Journal of Soils and Sediments.
+This manuscript has been submitted for peer-reviewed at the Journal of Soils and Sediments.
 A preview of the manuscript, including notebooks for analysis, can be found at <https://alexkoiter.ca/sampling-design-manuscript/>

 ## Abstract